I Tested GetResponse for 30 Days: The Honest & Surprising Results (2026 Review)

 Webinar Conversion Potential

-For businesses selling premium services, webinars create trust faster than landing pages alone.
+The webinar feature was surprisingly valuable.
+For businesses selling premium services, webinars create trust faster than landing pages alone, which can directly improve close rates.

 Common Problems Businesses Face — and How GetResponse Solves Them